asama-w/kickstarter-analysis/README.md

 From the category bar chart, the top 3 main categories that has the highest successful rate of the data are Theater, Music, and Film & Video, respectively.
 As the Theater categories holds the most successful number of 839 campaigns, which is considerably higher than other categories, the anaylysis will focus further into the Theater Category.

 Within the 9 parent categories, there are subcategories that need to be considered.
-By analying the overview of subcategories, "Plays" subcategory under Theater parent category holds the highest number of the campaigns.
+By analysing the overview of subcategories, "Plays" subcategory under Theater parent category holds the highest number of the campaigns.

 ![Subcategory_overview](https://github.com/asama-w/kickstarter-analysis/blob/main/Additional%20Charts%20and%20Images/Subcategory_Outcome_All.png)